David F. Levi: Other service

 He was the first president and a founder of the Milton L. Schwartz American Inn of Court, now the Schwartz-Levi American Inn of Court, at the King Hall School of Law, University of California at Davis, and has served as Chair of the Ninth Circuit's Task Force on Race, Religious and Ethnic Fairness and as the President of the Ninth Circuit District Judges Association.

 In 2005, Levi was elected to the Council of the American Law Institute (ALI) and currently is serving as its president.
 A member of the ALI since 1991, Judge Levi was an Adviser to its Federal Judicial Code Revision Project and an Adviser to the Institute's new Principles of the Law of Aggregate Litigation.
 He was elected a fellow of the American Academy of Arts and Sciences in 2007.

 When Levi stepped down as dean of Duke Law School on June 30, 2018, he became the inaugural director of the school's Carl and Susan Bolch Judicial Institute founded that year with the mission of "advancing the importance of rule-of-law principles and a fair and independent judiciary and raising public awareness during lapses or failures in the rule of law."

-He is coauthor of Federal Trial Objections (James 2002).
+He is co-author of Federal Trial Objections (James 2002).
 He is on the Rehnquist Center's National Board of Advisers.

 Personal

-His father was Edward H. Levi.
-His great-grandfather was A.G.
-Becker.
+Levi married Nancy Ryerson Ranney in 1973.
+He and his wife have two sons, Joseph Ranney Levi and William Ranney "Will" Levi.
+Like his father, Will Levi is also an attorney and former Supreme Court clerk.
+He worked for Justice Samuel Alito during October Term 2011 and served as chief of staff to Attorney General Bill Barr.